Kaeleigh/secdevops_takehome/README.md

 We use Ruby on Rails, Linux (Ubuntu primarily), Chef or Elasticbeanstalk, Cloudformation, and AWS for our main stack, but feel free to implement on whatever stack you're most comfortable with.

-If you have any questions as you go, please don't hestitate to reach out to your hiring contact.
+If you have any questions as you go, please don't hesitate to reach out to your hiring contact.

 Good luck!
 We're looking forward to seeing your work!